 What are carpet beetles?

 Carpet beetles were named when most carpets were made of wool.
 With their rounded bodies and short antennae, they resemble a smaller, different-colored version of ladybugs.
-Their bodies have a striped shell of black, white, yellow, or orange.
+Their bodies have a striped shell of black, white, yellow or orange.
 In terms of size, they measure 1/16 to 1/8 of an inch, which is roughly the same size as bed bugs.
-Because of this, they can often be mistaken for bed bugs.
+Because of this, they can be mistaken for bed bugs.
 It’s important to note, though, that carpet beetles do not bite, as they do not need a "blood meal" to survive.

-Carpet beetle larvae are even smaller, about 1/8-inch to 1/4-inch long.
+Carpet beetle larvae are even smaller, about 1/8 inch to 1/4 inch long.
 They are tan to brown in color, slow moving, and, as they are covered with hairs or bristles, are known as "wooly bears."
-Their shed skins and fecal pellets, about the size of a grain of salt, are clear evidence of their presence.
+Their shed skins and fecal pellets—about the size of a grain of salt—are clear evidence of their presence.

 What are the most common types of carpet beetles?